NORTH BEND, Wash. – Peter Keller had put bullets in his wife and his daughter, his cat and his dog. He didn't want to be found.

 "Four steps in, we're going up a creek, up an area no one else would go up," Chaffee recalled Monday.
 "It's steep, it's treacherous, the footing is dangerous, there's no trails, it's at night.
 That's somebody who's hiding, who doesn't want to be seen.
 Makes sense that it's him."

 He relayed the information back to the detectives using his cellphone.
 Keller probably had a scanner — can't risk using the radio.

 It was the final confirmation the detectives needed.
 They already had the photo, taken from the bunker, showing the North Bend outlet stores in the distance, and reports from hikers who remembered seeing Keller's faded red pickup truck at the Rattlesnake Ridge trail head.
 With the tracks, they knew for sure he was somewhere in the area of this creek, swollen with early spring rains.

 At daybreak the next morning, dozens of SWAT officers from Seattle and King County swarmed the mountainside, their faces streaked with camouflage paint.
 They slogged for seven hours, sometimes on hands and knees through steep, muddy terrain, thick with cedars, spruce, ferns and salal.
-They could smell the smoke from the bunker's woodstove, a converted aluminum trash can, before they could see it.
+They could smell the smoke from the bunker's woodstove, an aluminum trash can with holes, before they could see it.

 Keller was inside.

 Down below, reporters drove to Rattlesnake Ridge and found the trails closed.
 Sheriff's officials asked them not to broadcast news of the search: Keller certainly had a radio, and if he knew officers were closing in, he might get out his scope and start shooting.
 The reporters kept quiet.

 The SWAT officers fired in tear gas but failed to flush the 41-year-old Keller.